Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 Some Variations

 Red Red is not strictly a meatless dish, but it gives a balanced meal with additional proteins.
-Salted, smoked or dried fish make flavoursome additions.
+Salted, smoked, or dried fish make flavoursome additions.
 It can also be cooked with meat like beef or goat.
 If you don’t like plantains, try roasted sweet potatoes.
 Their natural sweetness mimics the plantains.
 You can also serve it with rice or chapati.

 Where To Get These Ingredients